 According to John Roberson, CEO of Advent, it’s not the latest and greatest amenities or technology that differentiates your university from the pack: it’s the stories you tell.

-At the Higher Ed Facilities Forum, Roberson was joined by Donde Plowman, Executive Vice Chancellor and Chief Academic Officer of Academic Affairs at the University of Nebraska-Lincoln, to discuss how storytelling proved transformative for strengthening the fabric of the UNL community.
+At the Higher Ed Facilities Forum, Roberson was joined by Donde Plowman, Executive Vice Chancellor and Chief Academic Officer at the University of Nebraska-Lincoln, to discuss how storytelling proved transformative for strengthening the fabric of the UNL community.

 University of Nebraska’s Story